Tampere-University-Urban-Physics/fundamentals-of-gis/Content/5_Exercise.md

 ---

-### 2: Modelling optimal cultivation areas
+### 2: Calculating the optimal cultivation areas

-Southwest Finland is sometimes called as the bread-basket of Finland that refers to its plentiful fields and agricultural productivity.
+Southwest Finland is sometimes called as the bread-basket of Finland, which refers to its plentiful fields and agricultural productivity.
 In this exercise your task is to model optimal cultivation areas using raster data analyses in Muurla, which is a district of Salo, a city between Turku and Helsinki.

 The aim is to classify the study area based on its suitability for cultivation.
 The criteria are the following: